mGm-Lizard/SoLToolz/SoLToolzv12/ReadMe.txt

-This is the final release done by Attila.
-Adds a talking icon above players name when typing.
+This tool was created to help administrators better manage their servers and players.

+Installation:

+*/Animations .ukx
+*/KarmaData .ka
+*/Maps .ut2
+*/Sounds .uax
+*/StaticMeshes .usx
+*/System .u .ucl .ini .int
+*/Textures .utx

 You do not need to add this package to your ServerPackages list.
 You do, however, need to add it to your server's voting GameConfig.
 If you want the WhoIs function to work correctly, you must install ClanManager on your server as well.

-Once SoLTooLzv12 is running on your server, to grant a player trade privileges, login as admin
+ClanManager will be included with SoLTooLz.

+Almost all features are available in the right-click context menu

+Features:

+-Not admin, no trade privilages

+*WhoIs command available to all players by pressing ESC, right clicking on a active players name, and selecting WhoIs.
+(Note: This only will work on active players.
+ClanManager ReadMe will tell you how to find out previous names of spectators.)

+-Not admin, has trade privilages

+*Player swapping to balance teams and doesn't kill players.

+*Force a player to use adrenaline to resurrect a dead/frozen teammate.

+*Can force a player to spectate.

+-Logged in as admin

+*Granting/revoking a players trade privilages.

+*Kick selected player.

+*Ban selected player.

+*Setting an active player as a Llama.
+(This allows them to only say phrases that have been defined in within WebAdmin or SoLTooLz.ini)

+-Console commands

+*

+Known bugs: